yutveg/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of sessions is to record/track requests across a single user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes our passwords which makes it unreadable to the human eye.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt uses hashing that becomes exponentially slower to force attackers to spend a lot of time trying to crack a single auth key.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload, signature.

 ## Minimum Viable Product